UtkarshPrajapati/SQL-Sense/README.md

 ---

-## ❓ Why SQL-Sense?
+## ❓ Why DataFlow?

 Traditional SQL clients are great at running queries—but they assume you already *know* SQL and your schema inside-out.
-SQL-Sense removes that barrier:
+DataFlow removes that barrier:

 * **No more context-switching.** Ask questions in plain language and stay focused on your analysis.
 * **Instant productivity.** New teammates or non-technical stakeholders can explore data without a crash-course in SQL.